martiniani-lab/PyCG_DESCENT/doc/index.rst

 The current release requires that the objective function to optimize derives from the :class:`BasePotential <pele:pele.potentials.BasePotential>` data structure, future releases will remove this dependency.

-PyCG_DESCENT has been authored by Stefano Martiniani at the University of Cambridge.
+PyCG_DESCENT has been authored by Stefano Martiniani and Jacob Stevenson at the University of Cambridge.
 The project is publicly available under the GNU general public licence.

 Reference